KONG Classic Dog Toy (Large)

 Overheating:

-Avoid toys that encourage prolonged intense exercise, which can trigger respiratory distress.
-Shorter, calmer play sessions with puzzle toys are safer than extended fetch games.
-Always have water available and watch for heavy panting.
+Avoid toys that push prolonged intense exercise, which can trigger respiratory distress.
+Shorter, calmer play sessions with puzzle toys are safer than extended fetch.
+Always have water nearby and watch for heavy panting.

 What to Look For: A Bulldog Buyer's Checklist

-When comparing dog toys for your Bulldog, these are the factors we weigh most heavily -- in order of importance for this breed:
+When I'm comparing dog toys for a Bulldog, these are the factors I weigh most heavily -- ranked by importance for this breed:

 Durability

-The Bulldog is gentle enough that extreme durability is not the top concern, but quality construction still matters for longevity and safety.
+The Bulldog is gentle enough that extreme durability isn't the top priority, but quality construction still matters for longevity and safety.

 Safety

-Every product must be safe for a medium breed at 40-50 lbs.
-We check for choking hazards, toxic materials, and structural integrity under load.
+Every product has to be safe for a medium breed at 40-50 lbs.
+I check for choking hazards, toxic materials, and structural integrity under real-world use.

 Mental Stimulation